Can You Rent a Car With a Debit Card?

 Having a credit card also shows the rental car company that a financial institution trusted you enough to extend you a line of credit, which makes you a safer risk for renting a car.

 Extra Requirements for Renting a Car With a Debit Card

 Because of the extra risk involved in allowing you to rent a car with a debit card, most car rental companies will add additional requirements or deposits if they allow you to do so.

-Disclose Your Travel Plans: If you are renting a car at an airport location, you might have to show the rental car company your return ticket so they can be a little more sure that you’re going to come back.
+If you are renting a car at an airport location, you might have to show the rental car company your return ticket.
+This provides confirmation that you will return the car by a certain time.

 Are There Restrictions When I Rent With a Debit Card?

-Where Can I Rent a Car Using a Debit Card?
+Where to Rent a Car With a Debit Card

 The Bottom Line

-If at all possible, you should get a credit card if you are planning on renting a car anytime in the near future.
-It will save you time, money, and hassle.
-But if you can’t get a credit card, you can still use a debit card to rent a car, if you are willing to put up with a bit of research and tap into your reserves of patience.
+Using a credit card to rent a car will save you time, money, and hassle.
+But if you can’t get a credit card, you can still use a debit card to rent a car.
 Be prepared to take additional steps, review any restrictions, and check with the rental company.